xiaomiyao/TCPChatApp/README.md

    - When a message is received:
      - 🔓 The server decrypts the incoming message.
      - 📨 The decrypted text is deserialized into an `Envelope` object.
+     - 📝 Depending on the envelope type:
-     - 📝 If the envelope type is `"ChatMessage"`, the server logs the sender and content.
+       - If `"ChatMessage"`, the server logs the sender and content, then broadcasts the message.
-     - 📢 The server then broadcasts the original plain text message (after encryption) to all other clients.
+       - If `"Register"`, the server validates and registers a new user.
+       - If `"Login"`, the server validates the user’s credentials and returns a login response.
+       - For unknown types, a warning is logged.

 ### 💻 Client Flow

 1. **Connection and UI**

    - 🌐 The client connects to the server using `TcpClient` (localhost:5000).
-   - 🎨 The UI is started from WPF (`MainWindow.xaml.cs`).
+   - 🎨 The UI is started from WPF (`MainWindow.xaml.cs` and `LoginWindow.xaml.cs`).

-2. **Sending Messages**
+2. **Sending Messages & User Authentication**

-   - ✍️ The user types a message into the chat input.
+   - ✍️ The user types a message, registration details, or login credentials.
-   - 💬 The message is wrapped in a `Message` object and included in an `Envelope`.
+   - 💬 The message is bundled into a `Message` object and included in an `Envelope`.
    - 🗂️ The envelope is serialized to JSON and encrypted.
    - 📤 The encrypted message is sent to the server.

 3. **Receiving Messages**
    - 👂 A background thread listens for incoming messages.
    - 🔍 Each message is read, decrypted, and deserialized into an `Envelope`.
-   - 🖥️ If the envelope type is `"ChatMessage"`, the client displays the sender and message content in the chat window.
+   - 🖥️ Depending on the envelope type:
+     - `"ChatMessage"`: The sender and content are displayed in the chat window.
+     - `"RegistrationResponse"` or `"LoginResponse"`: The client displays the corresponding response message.
-   - 👉 Otherwise, the plain text of the message is displayed.
+     - Otherwise, the plain text is displayed.

+### 🛠 Helper Functions & UI Enhancements

+- **NetworkHelper (TCPChatApp.Client\Helpers\NetworkHelper.cs):**
+  This helper function facilitates network communication by encapsulating the logic for connecting to the server, sending an encrypted message, and reading the server's response.
+It improves code reusability and error handling for the client-side network communication.

+- **LoginWindow Updates (TCPChatApp.Client\LoginWindow.xaml.cs):**
+  The login window now leverages the helper function for sending messages to the server.
+It processes both registration and login requests by:
+  - Collecting user input.
+  - Creating and encrypting the message envelope.
+  - Sending the encrypted message via the helper.
+  - Decrypting and processing the server response, opening the main chat window upon successful login.

 📦 ## Data Models

 - **Envelope** ✉️
   - Properties:
-    - `Type` (string): Indicates the type of the message.
+    - `Type` (string): Indicates the type of the message (e.g., `"ChatMessage"`, `"Register"`, `"Login"`, `"RegistrationResponse"`, `"LoginResponse"`).
     - `Message` (`Message`): Contains the chat message details.
     - `User` (optional): Contains user information if needed.
 - **Message** 💬